from the archives at the Institute of Industrial Relations Library

 Hardball Bargaining-- Those unions winning bargaining rights, including AFSCME, AFT, and the skilled trades, negotiate against UC's adversarial policies.
 For instance, two years after winning the election, the AFT has not yet finalized a lecturers contract with UC.
 When AFT negotiators sought to link a UC benefits improvement to other issues, UC unilaterally implemented the improvements for non-union employees and sent lecturers a letter claiming that collective bargaining had delayed their benefits.
 "The University is behaving as if it wants to reverse the union's gains in this unit by stalling on benefits and trying to bargain a bad contract," Elnor said.

-tactic.
-"For us, it's become an annual ritual," said Libby Sayre,
+faces the same tactic.
+"For us, it's become an annual ritual," said

-President of AFSCME #3211, representing clerical and allied service workers
+Libby Sayre, President of AFSCME #3211, representing clerical and

-at UC Berkeley.
-"UC management delays pay increases for union-represented
+allied service workers at UC Berkeley.
+"UC management delays pay

 Unilateral and adversarial management policies lead to adversarial labor relations.
 If the UC Regents authorize additional funds for special labor relations purposes, their goals should first be publicly defined, and a responsible management position should be required in the development of collective bargaining relationships.
 Most importantly, the words of the Regents that "collective bargaining is not in the best interests of the University" should be reconsidered.